 ARIN CEO John Curran led a breakfast session, outlining the work of ARIN and explaining the various ways in which the ALSes could get involved in the community and policy development process.
 ICANN Ombudsman Herb Waye also led a breakfast session where he talked about expected standards of behavior at ICANN.
 A comprehensive GA report was created and can be found here.

 Although I am not a newcomer to the Regional Internet Registry (RIR) world and have been involved with Internet number resources and policy development in other regions, I am new to the ARIN community.
 The ARIN Fellowship really helped me to get settled in, find out who to talk to about various issues and learn more about the specifics of ARIN’s policy development process and the issues that the community is currently dealing with.

-ARIN 40 will be held in San Jose, CA, on October 5-6 and fellowship applications are still being accepted until July 12.
+ARIN 40 will be held in San Jose, CA, on October 5-6.
 I highly encourage anyone with an interest in networks and number resources to apply and take advantage of this great opportunity to bring new faces, voices and perspectives to the community.
 ARIN provides travel and accommodation and matches Fellows with mentors who will guide and coach them through their first ARIN meeting.